BurntSushi/nakala/doc/SCRATCH.md

 Moreover, since Nakala will support deleting documents, the only sensible way to implement deletes is by requiring the caller to provide the user ID of the document they want to delete.
 Therefore, there must be some way of mapping a user ID to its corresponding doc ID.
+(Not quite the _only_ sensible way.
+Another approach would be to permit callers to delete a document corresponding to a search, but this is quite restrictive and provides no easy foreign key to delete a document.
+However, we can (easily) provide this in addition to deletes by user ID.)

 Orthogonally, we also must decide how to deal with (or enforce) the uniqueness of user IDs.
 We have a few choices: